-Type Of Evil: TECHNICAL
+Type of Evil: TECHNICAL

-This, of course, can be an awesome and lucrative model (as our interview with Tranual’s founder Chris Ronzio showed).
+This, of course, can be an awesome and lucrative model (as our interview with Trainual’s founder Chris Ronzio showed).

 And with Digital Artists Unlimited, that caused some serious technical difficulties on our end when it came to presenting prospects with a special offer.

 They’d engage and consume that content at a fantastic rate.
 But very few would ever take the next step and become actual paying customers.

 So our solution was to help sweeten the pot with a special offer.